miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 To get fields' values we can use Elm's dot notation `.field`, and names can be simple strings.

-In the spirit of [`elm/parser`](https://package.elm-lang.org/packages/elm/parser/latest/) or [`elm-decode-pipeline`](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest/) (always look for inspiration in commonly used libraries, they've often put a lot of tought into API design) we'll try to create a pipeline API:
+Let's try and write the pipeline API:

 ```Elm
 type alias Point =